Get Your Free 2025 Vacation Guide

 Good Life Café’s fresh spring rolls are stuffed with kelp noodles, crunchy fresh veggies, avocado and mango.

-Fresh, local, organic—that’s what you get when you dine at Good Life Cafe.
-Your taste buds will thrill to the flavors of the dishes here, most of them original recipes.
-The comprehensive menu features raw vegan dishes, fresh juices and smoothies.
+Fresh and flavorful—that’s what you get when you dine at More Vegan Cafe.
+Your taste buds will thrill to the flavors of the dishes here.
+The comprehensive menu features raw vegan dishes, fresh juices and desserts.
 They also have a coffee bar, grab-and-go market and a variety of cocktails made with fresh-squeezed juices.
-Open for breakfast, lunch, dinner and Sunday brunch.
+Open for lunch and dinner.

 Tasty As Fit